 It’s this tyranny of wisdom that characterised the fixated state of affairs within the Soviet Union, in which a hypothetical utopia was used to validate all manner of crimes and skulduggery.
-Even today, apologists for totalitarianism make points of qualification, even with the inconvenient historical reality that utopia never prevailed.
-The pitfalls of fallacious utopianism are the chief concern of Agnieszka Holland‘s historical drama, Mr. Jones, a captivating depiction of mid-century Soviet authoritarianism that feels suitably old-fashioned in all the right ways.
+Even today apologists for totalitarianism make points of qualification, even with the inconvenient historical reality that utopia never prevailed.
+The pitfalls of fallacious utopianism are the chief concern of Agnieszka Holland‘s historical drama Mr Jones, a captivating depiction of mid-century Soviet authoritarianism that feels suitably old-fashioned in all the right ways.

-It is, according to the film, Mr. Gareth Jones (the handsome James Norton) of Barry, Wales, who was the bearer of bad news for Orwell, Foreign Advisor to David Lloyd George (Kenneth Cranham) turned heroic journalist in the reportage of the man-made “Holodomor” – The Great Famine of 1932-1933.
+It is, according to the film, Mr Gareth Jones (the handsome James Norton) of Barry, Wales, who was the bearer of bad news for Orwell, Foreign Advisor to David Lloyd George (Kenneth Cranham) turned heroic journalist in the reportage of the man-made “Holodomor” – The Great Famine of 1932-1933.
 This is his tale.
 Initially in awe of the Soviet progress and Revolutionary Communism, Jones enters the Soviet Union with the intention of interviewing Comrade Stalin and learning his secret, maybe even forming an alliance against the threat of Nazism.
 Only, the secret is darker than what he imagined.
 In actual fact, upon arriving in a Moscow, there appears to be nothing but secrets and innuendo.
-Holland and her cinematographer Tomasz Naumiuk garner an oppressive sense of historical setting as well as a sinister invisible presence, placing us into a world of whispers and warnings.
+Holland and her cinematographer Tomasz Naumiuk garner an oppressive sense of historical tableau as well as a sinister invisible presence, placing us into a world of whispers and warnings.

-Holland is perspicacious enough to know that licentious degeneracy is not the liberating enemy of totalitarianism, but the ennui of it, its natural epiphenomenon—likewise displayed in A Clockwork Orange (1971) and J.G.
-Ballard’s High-Rise (1975) and Cocaine Nights (1996).
-Most odious amongst them is Walter Duranty (delectably played by Peter Sarsgaard), Pulitzer prize winning Moscow correspondent for The New York Times.
-Denier of the famine (“a big scare story”; “an exaggeration or malignant propaganda”), bankrolled apologist for Stalin, it was only in 1990 that The New York Times reckoned with the shameless moral cowardice and corruption of its Man in Moscow in response to the publishing of the book Stalin’s Apologist (1990).
+Holland is perspicacious enough to know that licentious degeneracy is not the liberating enemy of totalitarianism, but the ennui of it, its natural epiphenomenon—likewise depicted in A Clockwork Orange (1971) and J.G.
+Ballard’s novels High-Rise (1975) and Cocaine Nights (1996).
+Most odious amongst them is Walter Duranty (delectably played by Peter Sarsgaard), Pulitzer prize-winning Moscow correspondent for The New York Times.
+Denier of the famine (“a big scare story”; “an exaggeration or malignant propaganda”), bankrolled apologist for Stalin, it was only in 1990 that The New York Times reckoned with the shameless corruption of its Man in Moscow in response to the publishing of the book Stalin’s Apologist (1990).

 It is in response to sinister revelations that Jones’ character, initially quite nebbish, begins to show resolve.
-Escaping his handler, the further our idealist ventures into the dark heart of Ukraine—”Europe’s Bread Basket”—the more he comes to learn that not only Paradise not taken root, but Hell has taken its place.
+Escaping his handler, the further our idealist ventures into the dark heart of Ukraine—”Europe’s Bread Basket”—the more he comes to learn that not only Paradise not taken root but Hell has taken its place.
 The Welshman is depicted as an extremely likeable and courageous seeker of truth, a Brit of conviction in the face of endemic corruption and systemic delusion.
 Sporting round bifocals is the only one who sees clearly.
-You’d be right to detect a hint of Steven Spielberg in Mr. Jones’ masterful treatment of history, in which normal men elevated by honest-to-goodness moral clarity perform heroic acts, as in Schindler’s List (1993), Bridge of Spies (2015) and The Post (2017).
+You’d be right to detect a hint of Steven Spielberg in Mr Jones’ masterful treatment of history, in which normal men elevated by honest-to-goodness moral clarity perform heroic acts, as in Schindler’s List (1993), Bridge of Spies (2015) and The Post (2017).
 Go further back, and you see the influence of David Lean too — Spielberg’s own hero.

 We, as moderns, know the reality of the Soviet Empire now in large part due to Gareth Jones and others who followed him.
-The great chutzpah of Mr. Jones isn’t necessarily its depiction of awful horror (although it does that effectively), but the manner in which it depicts psychological confirmation bias and the creeping realisation of what is.
+The great chutzpah of Mr Jones isn’t necessarily its depiction of awful horror (although it does that effectively), but the manner in which it depicts psychological confirmation bias and the creeping realisation of what is.
 In our partisan times, the idea that your political preferences could be wrong is too little considered.
-Holland, veteran Polish filmmaker who grew up behind the Wall, is here like a wise Grandma to bash us complacent ideologues over the head.
+Holland, veteran Polish filmmaker who grew up behind the Wall, is here like a wise Grandma to bash us, complacent ideologues, over the head.
 Mr. Jones is the blunt stick she uses, but it’s a welcome telling-off—beating into us the perils of utopianism, projection and partisanship.
 It’s a blow to our ego, and that’s the humbling point.

 This is a story about the vital importance of the word spoken in truth and what one pays for the courageous removal of the ideological veil.
 Jones was eventually assassinated for reporting the truth (Lloyd George paid tribute in this way: “Mr Gareth Jones knew too much of what was going on… “), while Duranty’s Pulitzer Prize remains unrevoked to this day.
 Mr. Jones allows us to re-experience the injustice and feel the moral outrage.
 Only, unlike many other politically-partisan films, Holland gives us no direction to point it at.
-In Mr. Jones liberals will see allusions to President Trump and his maddening crusade against “Fake News”.
+In Mr Jones liberals will see allusions to President Trump and his maddening crusade against “Fake News”.
 Conservatives will see threats from the left and its amnesiac apologism for Communism.
 Both are true, but both also miss the point.
-Mr. Jones sits above the parapet to show us the folly of wilful ignorance wherever it is found.
+Mr Jones sits above the parapet to show us the folly of wilful ignorance wherever it is found.
 We are left only to direct the despair inwards.

-Yet, Mr. Jones is not nihilistic; it is, in fact, the opposite of nihilism.
-While extensive injustice is ruminated upon, truth remains firm.
-This is likely why some have accused the film of its own dogmatism, but surely any attempt to avoid nihilism involves a degree of empirical value judgement?
-But who is it that wants to live in a value-less cinema?
+Yet, Mr Jones is not nihilistic.
+It is, in fact, the opposite of nihilism.
+While extensive injustice is ruminated upon, Truth remains firm.
+This is likely why some have accused the film of its own dogmatism.
+But surely any attempt to avoid nihilism involves a degree of empirical value hierarchy?
+And who is it that wants to live in a value-less cinema?

-Screened as part of the 69th Berlin International Film Festival and in UK cinemas wide 7 February 2020.
+Mr Jones screened as part of the 69th Berlin International Film Festival and in UK cinemas wide 7 February 2020.